nick-traeger/firefox-screenshot-docker/README.md

 This is a flask application to render a screenshot of an url.
 Gunicorn listens on port 8000 for requests with the parameter ?url= and returns a screenshot of this url.
+Optionally there is a "size=" parameter, which sets the "--window-size" of firefox.
+You can define the x value or x,y.
+[Firefox documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Headless_mode#Taking_screenshots)